tomfielden/TerikoTableau/README.md

 ### Notes:

 * In the table above, categorical data is sorted at the top, measure data is sorted at the bottom as it appears in a Tableau Desktop worksheet.

+#### IPS Product Detail Index Fields

+* MFGR
+* BRAND
+* DISTRIBUTOR
+* CLIENT_ID
+* PERIOD_YEAR
+* PERIOD_MONTH
+* MFGR#
+* DISTRIB#
+* PRODUCT_DESCRIPTION
+* ITEM_UOM**
+* SOLD_BY**

+Notes:
-* (IPS Product Detail) ITEM is weight per item in some units stated in UNIT_UOM.
+* ITEM is weight per item in some units stated in UNIT_UOM.
-* (IPS Product Detail) PACK is number of items in a package described by SOLD_BY, typically a case.
+* PACK is number of items in a package described by SOLD_BY, typically a case.
-* (IPS Product Detail) VOLUME is the number of packs sold in each row of the table.
+* VOLUME is the number of packs sold in each row of the table.
-* The "Product Detail (Clean)" table is created by mixing in several other tables.
-The number of rows are the same as the main source table, "IPS Product Detail"
-* The "Billed NVD (clean)" table shares a least one mixin table.
-The number of rows is the same as the main source table, "IPS_BILLED_NVD_DATA"
-* The "Product Detail + NVD (Clean)" table is created by several aggregations and "left" joins the "Product Detail (Clean)" and "Billed NVD (clean)" tables.
-The direct result of aggregating tables is that the number of resulting rows is significantly less than the main "Product Detail (Clean)" table.
-* The "Product Detail (Clean)" table is indexed by the following fields,
+* **ITEM_UOM and SOLD_BY are only used in approximately 100 rows, may be a data entry error in the index fields, therefore these are not used in the workflow, but are mentioned above.
+* PC# is mapped 1:1 with GPO_MEMBER_ID and COMPONENT
+* COMPONENT is essentially the parent of CLIENT_NAME, IPS calls this the Location Level
+* GPO_MEMBER_ID is 1:many with CLIENT_ID
+* CLIENT_NAME is the name for the CLIENT_ID, yet is often NULL
+* (MFGR#, DISTRIB#, PRODUCT_DESCRIPTION) collectively identify a unique SKU
+* (MFGR, BRAND) identify a unique Brand

+#### Product Detail (Clean) Index Fields

+* ???? fill this in once open prep builder
 * Manufacturer ID
 * Member ID
 * Date
 * SKU
 * CLIENT_ID

-* The "Billed NVD (Clean)" table is indexed by the following fields,
+Notes:
+* The number of rows should be almost identical to IPS Product Detail

+#### Billed NVD (Clean) Index Fields

 * Manufacturer ID
 * Member ID
 * DISTIBUTION_CENTER_ID
 * Date
 * Fiscal Date
 * Rebate Invoice ID
 * Aramark Product ID
 * PKG_BASIS
 * WT_BASIS
 * NVD_RATE
   * There are only 10 pairs of records where this matters and not for INCOME_PROVISION
   * Recommendation: Drop it as index field
 * Rebate ID
   * This seems to be a split field
   * There are 2216 pairs of records, mostly KENS and LA BREA, that index by Rebase ID.
 * INCOME_PROVISION
   * This seems to be a split field
   * Fields (Cases, Purchase $'s, LBS Total) each are duplicated.
   * Must do MAX of Rebateable $'s
   * There are 764 pairs of records (Nearly all DART / SOLO CUP CPC) where records are not duplicated.

+Notes:
+* The "Billed NVD (clean)" table shares a least one mapping table.
+The number of rows is the same as the main source table, "IPS_BILLED_NVD_DATA"

+#### Product Detail + NVD (Clean) Index Fields

+* TBD
+*
+*

+Notes:
+* This table is created by several aggregations and "left" joins the "Product Detail (Clean)" and "Billed NVD (clean)" tables.
+The direct result of aggregating tables is that the number of resulting rows is significantly less than the main "Product Detail (Clean)" table.

 ### Mapping .CSV Files